 Day 2: Bomaln to the Sahara desert of Merzouga

 After breakfast, there is time to walk by the river before continuing to Toudgha to the very different gorges there.
 Lunch will either be here in the gorges or later at the bivouac at the Erg Chebbi dunes.

 You drive there via the Ziz Valley, and the towns of Erfoud and Rissani which is where the king’s family originates.
 In the afternoon after a welcoming glass of tea, you can take a two-hour camel ride in the Sahara.
 The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a nomad tent at the foot of the dunes.

 Day 3: Merzouga back to Fes

 Then, we will cross the Atlas Mountains across some cities like Midelt and Azrou.
 After that, we will pass by the cedar forest, we will stop to visit the monkeys of the barbary Macque, feed them, and take some photos.
 Next, we will visit Ifrane, the little Moroccan Switzerland, we will stop to visit the statue of the atlas lion that was curved here for many years.
-Eventually, we will arrive to Fes, and that”s the end of our 3 days Marrakech to Fes desert tour.
+Eventually, we will arrive to Fes, and that”s the end of our 3 days tour from Marrakech to Fes.